Remote job filters for veterans should help you find better roles faster.

 A better filter says:

-Remote operations roles that accept military leadership, training, scheduling, and task coordination experience.
+Remote operations roles that accept military leadership, training, scheduling, reporting, and task coordination experience.

 A weak filter says: